This post may contain affiliate links. See my affiliate disclosure policy.

 6. Serve immediately while the dish is fresh, zesty, and comforting.

-Keep Your Spaghetti Squash from Getting Soggy
+Keep Your Spaghetti Squash From Getting Soggy

-To avoid watery bowls, drain or pat dry toppings like olives, artichokes, and sun-dried tomatoes before adding them.
+To avoid watery bowls, drain or pat dry toppings like Kalamata olives, artichokes, and sun-dried tomatoes before adding them.
 This simple step keeps everything crisp and flavorful, not mushy.

-Recipe Tips and Creative Swaps
+Recipe Tips + Ingredient Swaps

 • Protein boost: Want to make it more filling?
 Toss in chickpeas, white beans, or grilled tofu for a hearty, plant-based protein upgrade.
 You can also sprinkle on hemp seeds or serve with a side of lentils.